-• The investment return assumption was lowered from 7.50% to 7.25%

-All other actuarial assumptions and the actuarial cost method are unchanged from the last actuarial valuation as of July 1, 2018.
+The investment return assumption was updated from 6.50% to 5.75% beginning with the actuarial valuation as of July 1, 2022.
+All actuarial assumptions and the actuarial cost method are un-changed from the last actuarial valuation as of July 1, 2021.